-I’ve been writing my new book for the last 4 months (set to release in December), and I’ll be honest here—writing books is not that fun.
+I’ve been writing a new book for the last 4 months (hoping to release in December), and I’ll be honest here—writing books is not that fun.
 For the most part, I don’t enjoy the process.
 It’s tough.

 Writing a book is a substantial task, and although I don’t always enjoy the process of organizing chapters and content, writing a certain amount of words per day on average to stay on deadline, and all the little stressful design and marketing tasks that go into it, I do enjoy completing substantial side projects that have purpose behind them.